 45.8 There will be a rolling start as described in the FIA International Sporting Code.
-Race timing will commence at the point that the green flag is given (green flag or green light given to indicate the start of the formation lap) this may be changed in the Race Directors Briefing Notes or in an Event Bulletin.
+Race timing will commence at the point that green flag has be waved.
+This will also be the start of the formation lap.
+The start procedure will be detailed in the Race Directors Briefing notes and may be changed in a Race Director Note or in an Event Bulletin.
 Should an additional formation lap be carried out, Article 45.9 will apply.

 During the start of a race, the pit wall must be kept free of all persons with the exception of properly authorised Officials and fire marshals, all of whom shall have been issued with and shall be wearing the appropriate pass.
 During a start behind Safety Car, the Team personnel may return to the pit wall once the cars have left the grid.
-In cases where two formation laps are scheduled in accordance with Article 29.15, the race timing will commence at the end-start of the second-first formation lap.
+In cases where two formation laps are scheduled in accordance with Article 29.15, the race timing will commence at the start of the first formation lap.